ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-heapsort.md

 more efficient way.
 But there is also the possibility that the BST might be unbalanced, leading to a $O(n^2)$ worst-case running time.
-And this is the same problem as Quicksort has with chosing a good pivot (see the section "Quicksort Analysis" in the
+And this is the same problem as Quicksort has with chosing a good pivot (see the section "Quicksort Analysis" in chapter XX).
-[Quicksort] module).

 Instead, a good sorting algorithm can be devised based on a tree structure more suited to the purpose.
 In particular, we would like the